Getting Started

 What is the Discount Window?

-The Discount Window is an instrument of monetary policy that allows eligible institutions to borrow money, usually on a short-term basis, to meet temporary shortages of liquidity caused by internal or external disruptions.
+The Discount Window is an instrument of monetary policy that allows eligible depository institutions to borrow money, usually on a short-term basis, to meet temporary shortages of liquidity caused by internal or external disruptions.

 Applying for Discount Window Access